epimorphics/map-experiments/README.md

 # map-experiments

-This is an app to experiment with Angular and the leaflet javascript library
+This is an app to experiment with Angular and the leaflet javascript library.